nsidc/ms2gt/00README.txt

 specified.

-As of 0.21, the mapx library used in MS2GT has been changed to use the current subversion-controlled release 0.9.
+As of 0.21, the mapx library used in MS2GT has been changed to use the current subversion-controlled mapx release 0.10.
 This appears to have fixed a problem on some installations whereby certain programs that use the mapx library such as "gridsize" and "projection" caused "Segmentation fault" errors on some installations.